dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 • What did you learn about how sensitive YAML and networking settings are?

 The most challenging aspect of IP configuration is maintaining perfectly correct YAML syntax, because even minor indentation errors can prevent Netplan from applying settings successfully.
 This lab demonstrates how tightly network behavior is coupled to configuration files and how unforgiving YAML can be.
 The exercises also highlight the importance of validating changes with commands such as ip addr show, ip route show, and ping to confirm that configuration matches expectations.
 Overall, the work underscores how precise and detail-oriented network configuration must be to keep connectivity reliable.

+# Final Reflection Paragraph:
+This series of labs showed how physical addressing with MAC addresses and logical addressing with IP addresses work together to move traffic from local links to remote networks.
+The comparison of DHCP and static addressing demonstrated why client devices such as student laptops benefit from dynamic leases, while servers, printers, and security cameras require fixed addresses to remain reachable.
+The differences between VM #1 using Netplan and VM #2 using NetworkManager illustrated that Linux systems can use different tools to reach the same networking goals, as long as configuration is correct.
+YAML sensitivity in the Netplan configuration emphasized how small formatting mistakes can completely break connectivity.
+The Layer 2 and OUI activities highlighted how MAC address structure reveals whether a device is physical or virtual.
+Seeing these concepts applied to real-world school devices made clear how addressing choices impact reliability and manageability in actual networks.